Horsham Saints Football Club

 The Horsham Saints Football Netball Club is an Australian rules football and netball club based in the city of Horsham, Victoria.
 The football team competes in the Wimmera Football League (WFL).

 History

 The Horsham Saints, formed in 1945, was known as YCW and joined the Horsham & District Football League (HDFL).
 In 1947 the club changed its name to St. Michael's.
 The club won five premierships in the HDFL.

 In 1993, the club moved to the Wimmera Football League.
-In 2000, the club adopted its current name.
+In 2000, with the club adopting its current name.
+And have won 2 more premierships since.

-In 2012, Tom Sosthiem joined the Horsham Saints Football club.